atsign-foundation/docs.atsign.com/content/docs/reference/namespace.md

 ## atPlatform

 Namespace is a common term that may occur when reading about the atPlatform.
 To put it simply, a namespace is a unique container to place data in.
-More in the context of the apps, namespaces are just @ signs associated with each app so a secondary server can be aware of which data belongs to who.
+More in the context of the apps, namespaces are just atSigns associated with each app so a secondary server can be aware of which data belongs to who.
 See an example below.

 ## Example